golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 To work with the cheapest provider, we combine all [three prices](#maximum-provider-prices) into one value.

-Estimate the rough time your cluster will be up, and the expected CPU load during that time.
-Set `expected_duration_minutes` and `expected_cpu_load` properties to compute each provider's expected usage cost.
+Please estimate the approximate time your application will require the cluster to operate, and the expected CPU load during that time.
+Then, set the respective `expected_duration_minutes` and `expected_cpu_load` properties to allow Ray on Golem to compute each provider's expected usage cost.

-All providers' offers will be sorted by estimated expected usage cost, allowing Ray on Golem to negotiate with the cheapest nodes first.
+All providers' offers are internally sorted by estimated cost, allowing Ray on Golem to negotiate and sign agreements with the cheapest nodes first.

-You might also use `max_expected_usage_cost` to unconditionally cut off providers with too big an expected usage cost (in GLMs).
+You may also use `max_expected_usage_cost` to unconditionally cut off providers with too high an expected usage cost (in GLMs).

 ```yaml
 provider: